International migration drove US population growth in 2022

 Associated Press

 Net international migration — the number of people moving into the U.S. minus the number of people leaving — was more than 1 million residents from 2021 to 2022.
-That represented a growth rate of 168% over the previous year’s 376,029 international migrants, according to the vintage 2022 population estimates.
+That represented a growth rate of 168% over the previous year’s 376,029 international migrants, with every state gaining residents from abroad, according to the 2022 population estimates.

 Natural growth — the number of births minus the number of deaths — added another 245,080 people to the total in what was the first year-over-year increase in total births since 2007.